saraachour/stanford-cs104.github.io/src/routes/+page.svelte.md

 Big thanks to the MIT CSAIL's
-[The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) taught by [Anish Athalye](https://www.anishathalye.com/), [Jon Gjengset](https://thesquareplanet.com/), and [Jose Ortiz](https://josejg.com/)– The Missing Semester was the original inspiration for CS 45.
+[The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) taught by [Anish Athalye](https://www.anishathalye.com/), [Jon Gjengset](https://thesquareplanet.com/), and [Jose Javier Gonzalez Ortiz](https://josejg.com/)– The Missing Semester was the original inspiration for CS 45.

 Additionally, this website is based on versions of CS110 and CS111's website created by [John Ousterhout](https://web.stanford.edu/~ouster/cgi-bin/home.php) and